-As we approach the end of another year, it’s that time again when we think about our goals for the year to come.
+The beginning of a new year is a time when we think about our goals for the year to come.
 The practice of making resolutions for the new year goes back at least 2,000 years to the ancient Romans, and continued in America with the Puritans.
 Today, new year’s resolutions continue to be an important routine for the personal and professional growth of many Americans.
 Popular areas of focus are:

 • Health & habits (smoking, drinking, eating, sleeping)